 - Design #34 – My free SVG design files (available in my free resource library—get the password by filling out the form at the bottom of this page)

 Step 1: Get the Free Easy Giant Spellbound Rose Design

-Get the free wood giant rose design from my free resource library (get the password to the library in the form at the bottom of this post).
+Get Design #34 which is the free giant rose design from my free resource library (get the password to the library in the form at the bottom of this post).

 Step 2: Cut Out Your Giant Rose Design

 Cut out your rose petals using my PDF pattern (for hand cutting) or SVG/DXF file (for machine cutting).
 My design produces eight 8″super-large petals, eight 7″ large petals, eight 5.5″ medium petals, six 4″ small petals, two sets of rosebud petals, and one 3″ base.
 These will create a 14″ rose.
 If you’d like a larger rose, you can use a 4″ or even a 5″ base (just cut one out from a spare sheet of cardstock — no one will see your base, so it’s not important if it is a perfect circle).
 If you’d like a smaller rose, either use fewer petals or reduce the size of ALL the petals before you cut them out.

 Here is my design file uploaded to Cricut Design Space.
 Don’t worry about how they overlap here — all the petals are in there.
 They will all cut out properly when you click the Make It Now button.

 If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.
 If you’re on an iPhone or iPad, here’s how to download and upload SVG files to the Cricut Design Space app.